josephsenior/Grinta-Agent/.openhands/microagents/glossary.md

 ### Interface

-Different ways to interact with OpenHands.
+Different ways to interact with Forge.

 #### CLI Mode

-A command-line interface mode for interacting with OpenHands agents without a graphical interface.
+A command-line interface mode for interacting with Forge agents without a graphical interface.

 #### GUI Mode

-A graphical user interface mode for interacting with OpenHands agents through a web interface.
+A graphical user interface mode for interacting with Forge agents through a web interface.

 #### Headless Mode

-A mode of operation where OpenHands runs without a user interface, suitable for automation and scripting.
+A mode of operation where Forge runs without a user interface, suitable for automation and scripting.

 ### Agent Memory